fatenzouaghi/rbr-wave-processing/README.md

 ## Data availability

 - **Raw RBR file (.rsk)** used in this study is archived on Zenodo: DOI: 10.5281/zenodo.XXXXXXX
-- **Meteorological data (.csv)** for this example are also archived on Zenodo to allow full reproducibility.
+- **Meteorological data (.csv)** for this project are also archived on Zenodo to allow full reproducibility.

 The original meteorological observations were obtained from the official
 [Environment and Climate Change Canada portal](https://climat.meteo.gc.ca/historical_data/search_historic_data_f.html).